GIS-S-mart/Benchmark-1_MBSE_for_Early_Validation_and_Verification/README.md

 - Specification:
 - Validation: confirmation, through objective evidence, that the requirements for a specific indended use or application have been fulfilled.
 A system is able to accomplish its indended use, goals and objectives (i.e., meet stakeholder requirements) in the inteded operational environment.
 The righ system was built.
 - Design: Definition of the architecture, system elements, interfaces, and other characteristics of a system or system element.
-- Verification: confirmation, trhough objective evidence, that specified requirements have been fulfilled.
+- Verification: confirmation, through objective evidence, that specified requirements have been fulfilled.

 ## Requirements